Benefits of Freeze Drying

 Are there any chemicals used in the freeze-drying process?

 No. There is nothing added to fruit and vegetables during the freeze-drying process.
-It’s simply put, a lowering of the temperature and subtraction of water.
-So you can enjoy you Blendi safe in the knowledge that you’re not consuming any chemical nastiness at the same time.
-Just fruit and veg as nutritious as the day it was picked!
+It is simply the lowering of the temperature and subtraction of water.
+So you can enjoy your Blendi safe in the knowledge that you’re not consuming any chemical nastiness at the same time.
+Just fruit and veg as nutritious as the day it was picked.

 What is the difference between freeze-drying and drying?

 Moisture content and nutritional values are the two main differences.
-The freeze-drying process removes 98-99% of the moisture from fruit and vegetables, a process carried out while the items are frozen, thus keeping in them in their raw state and preserving all but a miniscule amount of the nutrients.
+The freeze-drying process removes 98-99% of the moisture from fruit and vegetables, a process carried out while the items are frozen, thus keeping in them in their raw state and preserving all but 0,2% of the nutrients.

 The drying process allows air to evaporate the water (only up to about 90%) from the produce thus somewhat wilting them and losing some of the nutrients.

 What is the difference between freeze-drying and dehydration?